Documentation Required for Cruise Travel...

 We strongly recommend that all guests travel with a valid passport, passport card, or enhanced driver's

 license (EDL) whenever you are leaving the United States by any means.
+This greatly assists guests who

 may need to fly out of the United States to meet their ship at the next available port should they miss their scheduled